ThomasAMH/chess/shared/development_roadmap.md

 20. Refactored ServerFacade to have correct imports
 21. Refactored client to have correct imports
 22. Refactored server facade test file to have correct imports
+23. Heavily refactored server to accept authtoken in headers, facade to send tokens in headers, and server to not require username for joingame

 ## Phases
 Design repl loops